duongtd23/PQTLS/README.md

 1) `IFF`: IFF protocol specification in CafeOBJ, and its formal verification of the  *identifiable property* with proof scores.

 2) `without-client-authentication`: The specification and verification of the Hybrid PQ TLS in case client authentication is **not** requested.
-You will find the description of the contents of this folder and a detailed explanation of the formal specification in the readme file in this folder.
+You will find the description of the contents of this folder and a detailed explanation of the formal specification in the README file in this folder.

 3) `with-client-authentication`: The specification and verification of the Hybrid PQ TLS in case client authentication is requested.
-Similarly, you will find the description of the contents of this folder and a detailed explanation of the formal specification in the readme file in this folder.
+Similarly, you will find the description of the contents of this folder and a detailed explanation of the formal specification in the README file in this folder.

 ## Tools installation
 Our verification requires the use of CafeInMaude, which can be downloaded from here: https://github.com/ariesco/CafeInMaude.
-To execute CafeInMaude, we first need to intall Maude, which we can download its version 3.2 from here: http://maude.cs.illinois.edu/w/index.php/Maude_download_and_installation.
+To install CafeInMaude, we first need to intall Maude, which we can download its version 3.2 from here: http://maude.cs.illinois.edu/w/index.php/Maude_download_and_installation.
-After installing Maude, please follow the guide on CafeInMaude webpage to install it.
+Both installations are simple, with Maude, you just need to download the binary file (and perhaps add the tool to the PATH environment variable to execute the tool from everywhere), while with CafeInMaude, you just need to clone its repo.
+After that, move to the next step to execute proof scores.

 ## Executing proof scores
 Proof scores are executable (CafeOBJ code).